jslater89/OpenTafl/README.txt

     - Speed limits: pieces are limited in the number of spaces they can move
 - Add Magpie tafl, brandub with 1-speed movement
 - Fix a bug where saving an old replay would yield the incorrect king strength
+- Fixed a bug where loading a replay with commentary on variations would fail to load said variation commentary

 v0.4.1.0b (released 08/10/16):
 - Support for variations in saved games